MicroStack is a single-machine, snap-deployed OpenStack cloud.

 ssh -i ~/.ssh/id_microstack cirros@<ip-address>

 The launch output will also provide information for the Horizon dashboard.
-Its credentials are:
+The username is 'admin' and the password can be obtained in this way:

 To customise services and settings, look in the